tim-dombrowski/bitcoin-timeseries-project/R Notebook/README.md

 As long as you have downloaded the entire project repository, the renv chunk above will likely be managing the packages.
 Thus, the `eval=FALSE` option is used to prevent this chunk from running unless manually executed.
-So if you only downloaded this one Rmd file, this code chunk should take care of installing the packages for you.
+But if you only downloaded this one Rmd file, this code chunk should take care of installing the packages for you.

 ``` r